 We provide world-class PhD training, including opportunities to work with leading researchers, placements with industry and a comprehensive skills and development programme.
 Applicants are welcomed with good degrees from diverse backgrounds, reflecting our multidisciplinary research; previous experience of energy and buildings is not required.

-The first round of recruitment closes on Monday 30 January 2017 (5PM GMT)
+The second round of recruitment closes on Friday 21 April 2017 (5PM GMT)

 As a LoLo student you will join active research groups, supporting a wide range of projects, in a unique student-focused environment with ample opportunities to engage with leading researchers, industry and policy makers.